-HVAC224 Warm Air Systems Lab

-This lab is a continuation of HVAC214 and covers installation of steam and warm air systems, layout and make up of ductwork, multi-fuel units, and gas heating.
+HVAC224 Warm Air Systems Lab 0-6-2 This lab is a continuation of HVAC214 and covers installation of steam and warm air systems, layout and make up of ductwork, multi-fuel units, and gas heating.
 Prerequisite: HVAC125.

-HVAC226 Air and Water Testing & Balancing

-This course is designed to teach the basics and essential techniques for the testing and balancing of air and water for HVAC systems.
-The course will cover the fundamentals of testing and balancing, including the mathematics, fan and pump characteristics, and the basic electrical systems.
-Details of fan and pump curves, motor drives, and related electrical systems will be covered.
-Testing and balancing instruments and use are covered, including measurements and analysis.
-Required TAB procedures are covered, including preliminary air and hydronic procedures, as well as the TAB required report forms, system evaluation, and troubleshooting.
-Prerequisites: HVAC first year courses or three years experience in the field.
-MATH111 and MATH131 recommended.
+HVAC226 Air and Water Testing & Balancing 3-0-3 This course is designed to teach the basics and essential techniques for the testing and balancing of air and water for HVAC systems.
+The course will cover the fundamentals of testing and balancing, including the mathematics, fan and pump characteristics, and the basic electrical

-HVAC243 DDC & Building Controls Automation I 5-0-5

-This course introduces electronic environmental and industrial control concepts and equipment to electricians, HVAC technicians, and maintenance personnel.
+HVAC243 DDC & Building Controls Automation I 5-0-5 This course introduces electronic environmental and industrial control concepts and equipment to electricians, HVAC technicians, and maintenance personnel.
 The course consists of basic subject matter such as introduction to electronics; solid-state theory and devices; digital numbering systems; digital logic; and basic theory of analog and digital control devices and systems.
 The course then advances to Computer System architecture; programmable logic controllers; direct digital control for total energy management systems; electronic controls for HVAC equipment; and industrial control devices and systems.
 This course is intended for students with prior training in electrical theory and practice with electrical equipment.
-A review of basic electrical theory will precede the other subject matter, but this review is intended as a brief refresher only and not as preparation for the course material to follow
+A review of basic electrical theory will precede the other subject matter, but this review is intended as a brief refresher only and not as preparation for the course material to follow.

-HVAC244 DDC & Building Controls Automation II

-An advanced control systems course intended for students who have taken and successfully passed HVAC 243, this course covers Commercial/Industrial control systems.
+HVAC244 DDC & Building Controls Automation II 3-3-4 An advanced control systems course intended for students who have taken and successfully passed HVAC 243, this course covers Commercial/Industrial control systems.
 Pneumatic, Electrical, and Electronic control systems will be covered as well as associated subject matter such as Variable Frequency Motor Drives, Variable Air Volume Systems, and Heat Recovery in order to fully prepare the student for advanced control systems applications.
 The course will then focus on new technology building control systems.
 System controller types, analog and digital sensors and actuators in system configurations, data communications and systems interfacing, DDC systems strategies and troubleshooting methods and equipment will be covered in detail.
 There will be a significant amount of hands-on lab work in this class on systems and equipment.
 Every attempt will be made to keep the material presented in this course as current as possible.
 This is an advanced course and its intent is to provide the student with the knowledge, ability, and experience to work confidently with existing control technology and adapt to new technology as it develops.
 Prerequisite: HVAC243 with a minimum grade of "C" or better.